Having a Pediatric Podiatrist Might be Important

 - Your child trips or falls often, especially when running.

 - Your child avoids showing you their feet.

 You should also monitor your child’s walking gait patterns – regularly observe if their feet are pointing inward or outward when walking and watch to see if they continue to walk on their toes after the first 2-3 months of walking.

 If you ever notice one or more of these symptoms in your child’s behaviors, look for the appropriate helping sources.

-Find Expert Pediatric Foot Care at Eugene Foot and Ankle Health Center
+Find an Expert Pediatric Podiatrist at Eugene Foot & Ankle

 All you have to do is schedule an appointment with us!
 Simply call our office at (541) 683-3351 or fill out our handy request from online to have one of our trained staff members reach out to you.